szolotykh/kinisi-motor-controller-firmware/README.md

 JavaScript code and client with UI interface to control motor controller can be find [here](https://github.com/szolotykh/jskinisi).\
 Python code to control motor controller can be find [here](https://github.com/szolotykh/pykinisi).

+API v2 is not compatible with API v1.
+Clients must support API v2 to use this firmware.

 ## Generating Commands from commands.json

 To generate commands from `commands.json`, follow these steps: